 Cons: Rear visibility, rear seat access and comfort, rear seats don't fold flat, early models require premium gasoline.

 Overall: The FJ Cruiser is a very unique truck.
 It's rated high in owner satisfaction, according to Consumer Reports.
 It is also very reliable and holds its value much better than many other SUVs.
 Overall, it's an excellent choice for a rugged off-roader that is also comfortable in daily driving.

 For models with a manual transmission, check the clutch operation.
 If the "Check Engine" or any other warning light stays on after the engine is started, there is a problem.
 Watch out for signs that the truck has been abused during off-roading.
 During the test drive, watch out for a humming noise coming from the wheels; it could be caused by cupped tires or bad wheel bearings.
-Check for recalls: Safety Recalls - NHTSA or Transport Canada - Road Safety Recalls.
+Check for recalls: Safety Recalls - NHTSA or Transport Canada - Motor Vehicle Safety Recalls.

 You might also be interested:

 Safety Recalls - NHTSA - check for recalls.

 Transport Canada - Motor Vehicle Safety Recalls - check for recalls in Canada.